melonjs/es6-boilerplate/README.md

 - Minification and Transpiling to ES5 using [Babel](https://babeljs.io/docs/setup/#installation)
 - Favicon support using the [favicons Webpack Plugin)](https://www.npmjs.com/package/favicons-webpack-plugin)
 - a [debug plugin](#Debug-plugin) to display stats on number of objects, memory usage, draw time, frame rate, etc...

-> Note: ES6 requires melonJS 9.0 or higher.
-> Note: pure ES6 inheritance (as opposed to Jay Inheritance) will require melonJS 10.0 or higher

 ## Prerequisites